spkcspider/spkcspider/README.md

 # Help Wanted

+The tool is not ready yet.
+An ugly prototype exists.
 I am currently just a single developer.
 I could really use some help and together we will finish earlier

 # Installation